esavary/Visualisation-tool/README.md

 New version:

 visualisation_2.py for 1 band images
-visualisation_color for 3 bands images
+visualisation_color color images datacube
+The new version is compatible only with python 3.

 Necessary modules for the new version:
 - pandas